ReneSlijkhuis/example-wic-applications/README.md

 # example-wic-applications
-These example C++ and C# projects show how to use the Windows Imaging Component (WIC) for loading, saving and showing images on Windows
+These example C++ and C# projects show how to use the Windows Imaging Component (WIC) for loading, saving and displaying images on Windows

 ![example_3](http://www.xs4all.nl/~reneslkh/wic/example_3.png)